 Transport of weapons is specified to the extreme with government overseers and tight regulations.

-The measures does not establish a national registry and it is intended to keep guns out of the hands of the severely mentally ill and criminals.
+The measures do not establish a national registry and it is intended to keep guns out of the hands of the severely mentally ill and criminals.
 However, there is a dangerous exception which allows the DOJ to pass any regulations he wants: (4)(A) Notwithstanding any other provision of this chapter, except for section 923(m), the Attorney General may implement this subsection with regulations.

 The bill proposes a study to determine whether medical doctors and other mental health professionals have the ability, without negative legal or professional consequences, to notify law enforcement officials when a patient is a danger to himself or others.
 This would be done without due process and would require the patient to go through difficult bureaucratic procedures to get his/her gun rights back.
 Due process is ignored under this clause.